mlaursen/react-md/.github/CONTRIBUTING.md

 This is a simple wrapper that will run the `build` command on all packages but only updating the generated `scssVariables.ts` file.

-### cli

-This is really just a wrapper for the `dev-utils` that can be run at the root level.
-This isn't extremely helpful out of the box other than documentation purposes since the `dev-utils` script normally assumes it's in one of the packages when being run.

 ### clean